isolver/ioHub/docs/iohub/quickstart.rst

 With the above directory and file structure created, contents can now be added to the python source file and the two .yaml config files as described below.

-.. topic:: Note
+.. note:: When using the ExperimentIOHubRuntime class approach to creating the experiment,

-    When using the ExperimentIOHubRuntime class approach to creating the experiment, the above expriment folder structure will always be used.
+    the above expriment folder structure will always be used.
 To save time in creating this initial experiment folder setup, there is a folder called startingTemplate in the ioHub examples folder that contains the necessary python source file with